Cardinals vs. Brewers Player Props Betting Odds

 Santana Stats

-- Santana has picked up a hit in four games in a row.
-During his last five outings he is hitting .381 with two doubles, a home run, a walk and six RBI.
+- Santana takes a four-game streak with at least one hit into this matchup.
+In his last five games he is hitting .381 with two doubles, a home run, a walk and six RBI.

 Santana Recent Games